Woler04/CvBuilderAPI/README.md

 DELETE /api/Skill/{skillId}

-Get resumes associated with a skill
+Get resumes associated with a skill (can be used for sorting out specific required skill)

 GET /api/Skill/{skillId}/resumes